What is the Certification Program?

 Successful completion of TMCCP requires approximately 200 hours of individual home study and online homework; examinations over each of the four courses; and attendance at eight two-day seminars.
 Some enrollees complete the program in as few as three years; some take several years.
 There is a 10-year limit to complete the Certification Program; after this the enrollee must start over.
 Paid fees do not transfer.

-Recertification requires an additional 80 hours of professional development course work every five years, including attendance at six two-day seminars and a selection of educational opportunities to earn points towards recertification.
+Recertification requires an additional 80 hours of professional development course work every five years, including attendance at in-person/virtual seminars and webinars, and a selection of educational opportunities to earn points towards recertification.

 Goals of the Certification Program